datahub-project/datahub/docs/managed-datahub/integrations/oidc-sso-integration.md

   <img width="80%"  src="https://raw.githubusercontent.com/datahub-project/static-assets/refs/heads/main/imgs/saas/configure-oidc.png"/>
 </p>

-2. Enter the **Client ID, Client Secret, and Discovery URI** you obtained in the previous step.
+2. Enter the **Client ID, Client Secret, and Discovery URI** you obtained in the [OIDC Prerequisites](../../authentication/guides/sso/initialize-oidc.md).
 3. Confirm your preferred **User Provisioning Strategy**:

   * **Just-in-Time (JIT) Provisioning** is enabled by defualt, automatically creating a DataHub User on login if one does not exist.